thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 step3:
     0:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-3-ce.png
-        title: 'Click on the device row in the table to open device details;'
+        title: 'Navigate to the "Latest telemetry" tab.
+You should see the previously published "temperature" readings;'
     1:
         image: /images/helloworld/getting-started-ce/hello-world-2-1-connect-device-4-ce.png
-        title: 'Navigate to the "Latest telemetry" tab.
-Here you should see the previously published "temperature" reading.'
+        title: 'Close the device details tab and refresh the "Devices" page.
+The device state should be changed from "Inactive" to "Active".'

 step31:
     0: